-The Man At Center Of This Trump Scandal Wants To Clear His Name
+The Man At The Center Of This Trump Scandal Wants To Clear His Name

 “He started noticing trends and ways of procurement were not correct,” the source said.
 “He did try to report it to political authorities.”
 The government didn’t heed his warnings.

 Alptekin eventually switched his business focus away from counterterrorism.
-In 2008, he and a partner bought a bankrupt New Mexico aircraft manufacturer, which made the Eclipse 500 — a small business jet — and founded EA Aerospace.
+In 2008, he and a partner bought a bankrupt New Mexico-based aircraft manufacturer, which made the Eclipse 500 — a small business jet — and founded EA Aerospace.

 In 2009, through a mutual friend, Alptekin met an Iranian-American named Bijan Rafiekian.
 Rafiekian would later become a partner at Flynn Intel Group, a consulting and lobbying group founded by Flynn after he left the military and government.
 But back then, Rafiekian was an official at the Export-Import Bank of the United States, earning $153,000 a year.
-The two men became friends and also developed business ties; Alptekin invited Rafiekian to join the board of EA Aerospace.
+The two men became friends and also developed business ties; Alptekin added Rafiekian to the board of EA Aerospace.
 “He’s an Iranian-American and I’m a Turk; we have a lot in common culturally,” Alptekin said.
 “I align with his worldview.
 He’s a very sociable, nice man.
 We celebrate Christmas together.”

-Alptekin shuttled back and forth between Turkey, the Netherlands (where some members of his family live), and the US, as he rose up to become head of the Turkish-American Business Council, which promotes trade between the US and Turkey.
+Alptekin shuttled back and forth between Turkey, the Netherlands (where close friends and some members of his family live), and the US, as he rose up to become head of the Turkish-American Business Council, which promotes trade between the US and Turkey.

 For years, he said, he had made presentations to the Turkish government, arguing that the country wasn’t doing enough to promote its views and business interests in Washington, but he felt ignored.
 Turkey has long retained several lobbying firms in Washington through its embassy.
 Leaked 2012 emails from Erdoğan’s son-in-law also sketched out plans for more clandestine influence-building channels that caught the attention of Washington.